withastro/docs/src/pages/core-concepts/astro-components.md

 <WrapChildrenWithText>
 ```

-Astro provides a `<slot />` component to control where any children are rendered within the component.
+Astro provides a `<slot />` component so that you can control where any children are rendered within the component.
 This is heavily inspired by the [`<slot>` HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).

-If you don't provide a `<slot />` component in your HTML template, any children will not be rendered.

 ```astro
 ---